NilFoundation/crypto3-block/docs/implementation.md

 Block ciphers are usually defined for processing `Integral` value typed byte sequences of specific size packed in blocks (e.g. `rijndael` is defined for blocks of words which are actually plain `n`-sized arrays of `uint32_t` ).
-Input data in the implementation proposed is supposed to be a various-length input stream, which length could be not even to block size.
+Input data in the implementation proposed is a variable-length input stream, whose length could be not meet block size.

 This requires an introduction of stream processor specified with particular parameter set unique for each [`BlockCipher`](@ref block_cipher_concept) type, which takes input data stream and gets it split to blocks filled with converted to appropriate size integers (words in the cryptography meaning, not machine words).

 Example.
-Lets assume input data stream consists of 16 bytes as follows.
+Let's assume input data stream consists of 16 bytes as follows.

 @dot
 digraph bytes {